 Nobody goes to a newspaper – a print newspaper! – for the weather anymore.
 There’s an app for that, as my local TV stations remind me every seven minutes.
 But I miss a world where newspapers were the main source of news, local and national and international.
 It was a finite world but you got all of the information you needed if you read it cover to cover.
 And it was 100% new and updated the very next day.
 A miracle!

-And I miss when everyone watched the nightly news because not all news is of the breaking variety; sending resumes through the mail on nice paper because I’m never sure if they’re even getting it on the other end if I use an online form; late night shows that had guests on who weren’t even plugging anything and hosts that didn’t run out to high-five the audience; longer TV commercials that weren’t too loud and trying so hard to get our attention; and heavy rotary phones that you could really slam down because it’s no fun to push a wimpy button when you’re good and mad.
+And I miss when everyone watched the nightly news because not all news is of the breaking variety; sending resumes through the mail on nice paper because I’m never sure if they’re even getting it on the other end if I use an online form (and some mysterious algorithm might reject me); late night shows that had guests on who weren’t even plugging anything and hosts that didn’t run out to high-five the audience; longer TV commercials that weren’t too loud and trying so hard to get our attention; and heavy rotary phones that you could really slam down because it’s no fun to push a wimpy button when you’re good and mad.

 I miss busy signals.

 And phone booths and phone books that were more interesting to read than some novels.
 And calling the operator.
-I miss when people didn’t bring their phones to the holiday dinner table.
+I miss when people didn’t carry their phones around with them 24/7 and bring them to the holiday dinner table.